openshift/assisted-test-infra/README.md

 ```bash
 make create_full_environment
 ```
-This will install required packages, configure libvirt, pull relevant docker images, and start Minikube.
+This will install required packages, configure libvirt, pull relevant Docker images, and start Minikube.

 ## Usage
-There are different options to use test-infra, which can be found in the Makefile.
+There are different options to use test-infra, which can be found in the makefile.

 ## Full flow cases
 The following is a list of stages that will be run: